-York County looks to partner with new and expanding companies making capital investments.
+York County will partner with new and expanding companies looking to invest capital in the county.
 To offset local property tax liability, a qualifying company (e.g. manufacturers, large warehouse/ distribution facilities, corporate HQ, R&D or backoffice) may take advantage of one of two local incentive programs.

 Property Tax Abatement

 - Statutory exemption that allows qualifying companies to abate the county portion of property taxes for five-years on any new investment over $50,000.
 The Town of Clover, City of Rock Hill, and Town of Fort Mill also provide for an abatement of their property taxes for new investment.
 Estimated savings of approximately 20 to 25% annually over a five-year period.

 - Investment must be greater than $50,000 in new capital expenditure in one year.

 - Companies must be involved in manufacturing, R&D, corporate headquarters or distribution/warehouse operations.
 If other than manufacturing and R&D, there must be at least 75 new jobs created.

 - Company files return PT-300 to SC Department of Revenue and reduction is automatic.

 Fee-in-Lieu of Property Tax Agreement

 - The company’s project must be competitive with other locations and the firm must be a manufacturer, warehouse/distribution, or an office, headquarter or R&D operation.

 - Qualified company must commit to a minimum of $2.5 million investment over a five-year period to be eligible.

 - Manufacturers can benefit from lowering the statutory 10.5% assessment rate to as low as 6% on real and personal property.
 Warehouse/distribution and office operations can benefit from reducing the statutory assessment of 10.5% to as low as 6% on personal property.

 - A bond/incentive attorney must prepare legal documents for review and final submission to York County Council for final approval.
-The process for full approval by York County Council is approximately eight weeks once negotiated terms have been reached.
+The process for full approval by York County Council is approximately three months once negotiated terms have been reached.

 Property Tax Exemptions